 Cash accounts at each institution are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 for all combined deposits at the same bank.
-The uninsured collective balance was \$10,142 at May 31, 2020.
+LEI was fully insured at May 31, 2021.
 LEI has not experienced losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.
 Cash equivalents are highly liquid investments with an original maturity of three months or less at the date of purchase.
 Because of the short maturity of these financial instruments, the carrying value approximates the fair value.

-Primarily all of LEI's revenues and receivables are from businesses and individuals located in northeastern Ohio.
+Primarily all of LEI's revenues and receivables are from foundations, businesses and individuals located in northeastern Ohio.